 The discharge of firearms within the confines of Breezewood Acres is prohibited by PA Law and by our Rules and Regulations.
 If you are caught discharging firearms within the confines we will prosecute to the fullest extent of the law.
 This is for the safety our our residents and our neighbors.

 Welcome to Breezewood Acres

 Breezewood Acres is a camping community of about 2500 privately owned lots.
 The dues for the year are set annually by the Board of Directors.
 Water, electric (30 amps) and the use of all the amenities are included in the association dues.
-Breezewood Acres offers a recreation center, heated outdoor pool staffed by certified lifeguards, pavilion, basketball court, tennis court, softball field, miniature golf course, horseshoe pit, shuffleboard, sand volleyball court, picnic tables, and barbecue grills.
+Breezewood Acres offers a recreation center, heated outdoor pool staffed by certified lifeguards, pavilion, basketball court, tennis court, softball field, miniature golf course, horseshoe pit, shuffleboard, sand volleyball court, and picnic tables.
 Comfort Stations are located within the community with clean showers and toilet facilities for your convenience.
 We also have a septic company for the convenience of all campers to have their holding tanks pumped out.
 Golf Carts and ATV’s are allowed in the park for transportation within the boundaries of our park and it's rules and regulations.
 Speed limits, rules, and regulations are strictly enforced.

 Breezewood Security takes pride in providing a safe and secure environment for all property owners and their guests.
 Here are a few reminders and policies that will help the community run smoothly and safely.

 Photo ID is required for all dash passes.
 All guests and those owners without the electronic key card will need to provide photo ID when signing in.
 This rule is for your protection.
 All owners please give your guests your guest passes if you do not plan to be in the community when your guests arrive.
 Security Officers may not hold or give out guest passes on behalf of property owners.